 To re-assert and strengthen the role of women at the heart of hearthside healthcare, Annie and her friends seek to celebrate the stories about health of those that never figure in the spotlight.
 In this campaign centred on local communities, she is pitted against Health England, a conservative think-tank, that targets her and those close to her with all the savagery of those who are convinced they have every right…… but, as Annie says, “Women with a will can work wonders.”

-Local Voices, which is currently being finalised, is a sequel to Stories People Tell.
-It will be published in 2020.
+Local Voices is a sequel to Stories People Tell.

 Stories of people who live far from the spotlight - In an article in The Guardian, George Monbiot urges us to pay attention to “(…) the story of people who live far from (…) the spotlight (..)”
 Untold stories are a central theme of my latest novel, Local Voices.

 Shhhhh!
 Writing.
 Local voices.Shhhhh!
 Writing.
 New book.
 Follow-up to Stories People Tell.
 Annie promoting local voices.
 Seventy-five chapters so far.
 Eighty thousand words.
 Coming soon.

 Writing a Sequel to Stories People Tell Of course, I couldn’t resist.
 I began a sequel to Stories People Tell.
 It starts in Waterloo Station, in the press of commuters under this clock where an unpleasant surprise is awaiting Annie and her girlfriend Kevin.